WebDev9000/extra-network-browser/README.md

 with the needed ***keywords and suggested weight ready to go!***

-This is based on my personal naming perferences and has worked well for manging a large collection.<br />
+This is based on my personal naming preferences and has worked well for managing a large collection.<br />
 If you choose to follow a different naming convention without keywords or weights, the program will still simply copy ```<lora:LoraName:1.0>``` to the clipboard.

 ---